-Want to learn how to cut other vegetables?
+Want to learn how to cut other seemingly tricky vegetables?
 You might enjoy learning How to Cut Butternut Squash and How to Cut Leeks.

 Cutting and chopping into florets is a quick and easy process.
 Below you will find the simple steps for how to chop cauliflower:

-Use your hands to pull the light and dark green cauliflower leaves from the base.
-Chop them on a wooden cutting board with a large chef’s knife if they do not snap off easily.
+Use your hands to pull the light and dark green cauliflower leaves from the base or cut them away carefully with a knife on a wooden cutting board.

 You should end up with about 3 to 4 cups of cauliflower, or 1 ½ – 2 cups per pound.